Filing Form 8843

 Frequently Asked Questions

-No. The filing period in 2023 is for those who were present in the United States during the calendar year 2022.
+No. The filing period this calendar year is for those who were present in the United States during the previous calendar year.

-You must file a form 8843 if you were physically present for any days (even 1) in 2022.
+You must file a form 8843 if you were physically present for any days (even 1) in the previous year.
 A separate Form 8843 must also be filed for each dependent accompanying you.
 The 8843 is a form that notifies the taxing authority about your student or exchange visitor status.

-Nonresident aliens who earned wages that are less than the amount of 1 personal exemption ($4,000 for 2022) are not required to file a tax return, but they must still file Form 8843 for themselves and any spouse and/or dependents in F-2 or J-2 status.
+Nonresident aliens who earned wages that are less than the amount of 1 personal exemption ($4,000 for the previous calendar year) are not required to file a tax return, but they must still file Form 8843 for themselves and any spouse and/or dependents in F-2 or J-2 status.

 You must file Form 1040NR-EZ or 1040NR in addition to Form 8843 if you had U.S. earned income of $4,000 or more, had wages or scholarship income exempt by treaty, or wish to claim a refund of taxes (if eligible).
 Your bank interest is NOT considered taxable income.